“Dokimes” series is based on Sophocles Vlassides’ experimentations.

 Our goal was and still is, to produce concentrated wines with a deep dark colour which is rich in red fruit aromas and a velvety aftertaste.
 The successful result is mostly based on the proper care of the vineyards in order to achieve low yields and highly concentrated grapes with the proper phenolic maturity.
 During vinification, we pay a lot of attention to maceration, as well as the oxidative ageing which takes place in French barrels of 2nd and 3rd usage.

-The alcoholic fermentation took place in a controlled cooling stainless steel tank and during the process, the wine aged for 2 months in an untoasted oak cask together with its wine lees.
+The alcoholic fermentation took place in a controlled cooling stainless steel tank and during the process, the wine aged for 6 months in four years old oak barells together with its wine lees.

 Sauvignon blanc Late Harvest